An overview of Roles and Permissions can be obtained by opening the People page.

-When you create a new CERN Drupal website you get a predefined list of roles already implemented with the website.
+When you create a new CERN Drupal website, a predefined list of roles is automatically implemented:

-- CERN Shared: Represents the currently active CERN secondary amd service accounts
+- CERN Shared: Represents the currently active CERN secondary and service accounts.

-- HEP Trusted: HEP people registered in the CERN HR database, authenticating using their HEP systems (through Federation)
+- HEP Trusted: HEP people registered in the CERN HR database, authenticated using HEP systems.

 - Verified External: Ex-members of personnel, like retirees, former staff, etc.

-- Unverified External: Anonymous unverified people, like external/lightweight accounts, Facebook/Google accounts, Federation accounts not verified
+- Unverified External: Anonymous unverified people (e.g. like external/lightweight accounts).

 - Check which roles should have the permissions